vishvAsa/kAvyam/laxyam/gadyam/shrI-vaiShNava-kRtam/rAmAnujaH/periya-vAchchAn-piLLai_en.md

 tathavidha madanubhavajanita anavadhikātiśaya pritikarita service induced by intense (wonderfully deep) devotion born out of your experience of Me in the manner aforesaid; aseṣavasthōcita aśēṣaśēṣatai karatirupa favourable under all circumstances, the very personification of the urge to do all kinds of service to Me; nityakinkarōbhava - you will be ever (eternally) My servant.
 You have been accepted as a permanent servant of Mine.

-17. "You have come to be accepted in my service as detailed already", that is having become totally rid of the self and of all
+17. "You have come to be accepted in my service as detailed already", that is having become totally rid of the self and of a॥

 -